PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   sanitizer and removes its per-match consumer-map rebuild;
 - `1ad30cbc` centralizes direct and PyTorch recurrent orphan-step alias repair in one Torch-free differential-index owner;
-- the current checkpoint extracts all unbound-input layout repair families to one differential-index owner and removes their repeated graph rescans.
+- `2574ae1f` extracts all unbound-input layout repair families to one differential-index owner and removes their repeated graph rescans;
+- the current checkpoint extracts quantized RELU/RELU6 Transpose bridge cleanup to one differential-index activation owner.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain